Health Giving Christmas Gifts

 - If the recipient likes reading, books (not health related) are a very welcome gift.
 E.g. travel guides or travel books with pictures of beautiful places around the world or nearer home, gardening, photography, craft or whatever the person is interested in, especially if it is a new interest of theirs.
 Not forgetting fiction and non fiction books.

 - Toys and games, particularly ones that involve moving around (keeps those blood sugars at bay!).

 - Jewellery, but not diabetes ID jewellery unless it is requested.

 - Plants, if the recipient likes gardening.
-Herbs in a nice pot make a great gift.
+Herbs in a nice pot make a great house gift.

 - Keen cooks usually like kitchen gifts.
 Best to check this out first.

 Food labelled as ‘diabetic food’ is rubbish.
 It usually tastes horrible and contains lots of unhealthy ingredients.
 Take out sugar and add other ingredients that are bad for us?
 No thanks!
 We are much better off with regular good quality food.